wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;When does this witnessing begin?

 **M:**&ensp;To a *jnani* nothing has beginning or an ending.
-As salt dissolves in water, so does everything dissolve into pure beïng.
+As salt dissolves in water, so does everything dissolve into pure being.
 Wisdom is eternally negating the unreal.
 To see the unreal is wisdom.
 Beyond this lies the inexpressible.